open-contracting/standard/standard/docs/en/extensions/using.md

 # Using extensions

 Extension are applied by adding their URLs to the ```extensions``` array in the release or record package.
-To use one or more extensions, include the following in your release or record package meta-data:
+To use one or more extensions, select them from the extension lists below and include the following in your release or record package meta-data:

 ```json